mateusabelli/flamenco/web/project-website/content/development/database/_index.md

 ## SQLC

-Flamenco mostly uses [GORM][gorm] for interfacing with its SQLite database.
-This is gradually being phased out, to be replaced with [SQLC][sqlc].
+Flamenco mostly uses [GORM](https://gorm.io/) for interfacing with its SQLite database.
+This is gradually being phased out, to be replaced with [SQLC](https://sqlc.dev/).

 To generate the SQLC schema file:
 ```sh